 Spot Angry Birds at Madame Tussauds

-Bare your teeth at the new Land of the Lions Enclosure at London Zoo
+Bare your teeth at the lions at London Zoo

 Price: Zoo entry from £24.25 adult, £17.60 child